maxstetter/Essay-Log-Book/README.md

 # Essay Log Book

-The Essay Log Book is used to keep track of a student's daily progress and their essay count.
+The Essay Log Book is used to keep track of students, essays, and progress notes.

 # Resources